How to Apply for Blackfoot Communications Programs

 * Be a 501(c)(3) charitable organization, a civic organization, school, or group.

-* Serve the needs of people in the Blackfoot’s Cooperative service area, and other communities Blackfoot serves in its Montana and Idaho rural service territories.
+* Serve the needs of people in Blackfoot Communication’s Cooperative service area, and other communities Blackfoot Communications serves in its Montana and Idaho rural service territories.

-Blackfoot takes the following criteria into consideration when selecting support requests:
+Blackfoot Communications takes the following criteria into consideration when selecting support requests:

 · Events that make a difference in the communities we serve.

-· Events that do not compromise Blackfoot’s reputation or discriminate with regard to race, color, national origin, ethnicity, gender, sexual orientation, age, religion, qualified disability, marital status or veteran status.
+· Events that do not compromise Blackfoot Communications reputation or discriminate with regard to race, color, national origin, ethnicity, gender, sexual orientation, age, religion, qualified disability, marital status or veteran status.

-· Opportunities to reach a public audience to promote Blackfoot’s brand, products and services.
+· Opportunities to reach a public audience to promote the Blackfoot Communications brand, products and services.

 · Full disclosure of confirmed participating sponsors and at what level.

-In consideration for event sponsorship, Blackfoot requests the following:
+In consideration for event sponsorship, Blackfoot Communications requests the following:

 · Agreement of Confidentiality – The specific terms and conditions of sponsorship agreements are confidential.
-They shall not be made available to any third party without prior written consent from Blackfoot.
+They shall not be made available to any third party without prior written consent from Blackfoot Communications.

 Requests to fund the following are likely to be denied: Religious and/or church-sponsored activities; voter registration; political lobbying activities or other political purposes; religious or charter schools; individuals for any purpose; private foundations.

-Blackfoot takes the following criteria into consideration when selecting 4-H Community Projects:
+Blackfoot Communications takes the following criteria into consideration when selecting 4-H Community Projects:

-· 4-H Club is located within Blackfoot's Cooperative service area, and other communities Blackfoot serves in its Montana and Idaho rural service territories;
+· 4-H Club is located within Blackfoot Communications' Cooperative rural service area, and other communities Blackfoot serves in its Montana and Idaho rural service territories;

 · 4-H members should be involved in determining, planning, conducting and evaluating the project, and provides an opportunity to learn, grow and make a different in their communities;